henry-oberholtzer/record-store/README.md

 - When navigating to "Edit Item" and clicking on "Add New Item" form information is retained
 - itemAdjust current breaks the rule of no conditionals for hooks, looking into work-arounds

+## Upcoming Changes

+- Remove "To Delete" from Inventory Items, no longer necessary
+- Add console pop up to confirm choice to delete items from inventory

 ## License

 Copyright [Henry Oberholtzer](https://www.henryoberholtzer.com/) (c) 2023